iantorrente/ProjectHero/README.md

 1) **ChildPower.cs** (generates child power based on passed in parent's powers.
 Data inside here is placeholder right now.)
 2) **ParentalPower.cs** (generates parent powers based on passed in string from an array of powers)
 3) **DataInitializer.cs** (generates father/mother names and nicknames from JSON.
 Will probably be generified so any path to a JSON file can be passed and it gets deserialized)
+4) **DataSetter.cs** (generates persistent global/player data.
+Should be run only after the player accepts their character at creation)

 ### ACTION HANDLERS:
 1) **CityHandler.cs** (handles all buttons)
 2) **MainMenuHandler.cs** (handles main menu buttons and will handle loading/deleting save files in the future.
 Could probably just have this in CityHandler.cs as well)
 3) **SavePlayerHandler.cs** (handles saving the player's character into persistent data in the character creation.
-Could rethink the way this is handled)
+Could rethink the way this is handled.
+Also handles setting persistent global/player data)

 ### SYSTEMS CLASSES:
 1) **EnergyHandler.cs** (handles stamina calculations)